nuqui-chatbot/nuqui-nombot-data/README.md

 # Nombot recipes and ingredients data
-This repository contains recipes and ingrediants of german food.
+This repository contains recipes and ingredients of meals in German.
 They are saved in .sql files and so get transfered into a postgresql database.

 ### Tables
 * RECIPES.SQL: recipe_id, name